ildar-shaimordanov/jsxt/README.md

 # jsxt2

-The collection of Javascript / JScript extensions, tools and more
+The collection of Javascript / JScript / VBScript extensions, tools and more

 # Preamble